 I’m getting the nagging feeling that I’m jinxed.
 The Universe is sending some pretty strong hints in that direction, anyway.
 I feel like I’m in the eye of the hurricane, myself relatively unaffected, watching the chaos and tragedy swirl around me with dizzying force.

-Thinking back, I reckon that it actually started with my “second mom”; she was conflicted, both externally and internally, as her own mother’s health began to decline a bit more sharply.
+Thinking back, I reckon that it actually started with my “cool aunt”; she was conflicted, both externally and internally, as her own mother’s health began to decline a bit more sharply.
 I witnessed the back-and-forth tennis match between guilt/co-dependence and a desire to continue with a therapeutic plan for her physical health, relax, and have some fun for once.

 That was like the 1976 Ebola outbreak in Zaire was to the AIDS epidemic–an unrelated event, but a prodromal sign of things to come.
 The acute phase of the fickle finger of God(dess) was the loss of Maddie’s appetite, followed by her weight, which leapfrogged my partner’s best friend’s parallel downward spiral.
 One week it was one, then the other, and back again until eventually, both suddenly succumbed to their disease: cancer.

 From that moment on, I walked on eggshells.
 Things happen in 3’s; where was the volcano’s next lava bomb going to hit?
 What would it destroy?
 Who would be the next casualty?
 Every day that I did not receive catastrophic news about a loved one was a good day indeed.

 Not a moment too soon, my father was diagnosed with COPD, a progressive, degenerative, and often eventually fatal lung disease.
 He was given about 10 years before he’d have to lug around an oxygen tank just to live.
 Compared to the immediately preceding events, this was a minor hiccup, but like my “tia loca”‘s mother, it probably isn’t going to get much better from here, and it may be a sign of things to come later.